apache/apisix/docs/en/latest/admin-api.md

 1. when it is `consumer`, the `key` is optional.
 The key is the `consumer_name` set by authentication plugin.
 1. when it is `vars_combinations`, the `key` is required.
 The `key` can be any [Nginx builtin variables](http://nginx.org/en/docs/varindex.html) combinations, such as `$request_uri$remote_addr`.
 1. If there is no value for either `hash_on` or `key`, `remote_addr` will be used as key.

+`tls.client_cert/key` can be used to communicate with upstream via mTLS.
+Their formats are the same as SSL's `cert` and `key` fields.
+This feature requires APISIX to run on [APISIX-OpenResty](../how-to-build.md#6-build-openresty-for-apisix).

 **Config Example:**